-Why should you buy this: Stunning image stabilization and a versatile feature set
+Why should you buy this: The most versatile feature set of any action camera

 Who’s it for: Anyone with a love for POV videos or who needs a camera small enough to go anywhere.

-Calling the Hero8 Black an “action camera” isn’t the most accurate way to label it.
-Yes, GoPro’s latest flagship is still the best action camera you can buy, but it does much more than provide the point-of-view perspective for extreme athletes.
-New “mods” turn it into a powerful vlogging tool, adding an LED light, mini shotgun microphone, and even a flip-up selfie screen.
+Calling the Hero9 Black an action camera isn’t the most accurate label.
+Yes, GoPro’s latest flagship is still the best action camera you can buy, but it does much more than provide a point-of-view perspective for extreme athletes.
+The front-facing screen makes it perfect for vlogging and a redesigned media mod, similar to the one introduced with the Hero8 Black, adds a mini shotgun microphone and two cold shoes for attaching other microphones or lights.

 Research and buying tips